-Strategy Action Group responsible 4-8.9 Support township and county efforts to build new housing within the Northfield school district.
-Planning Commission Community Development Community partners 4-9.1 Partner with local organizations working on housing support, such as Community Action Center, Healthy Community Initiative, Rice County Habitat for Humanity, and Three Rivers Community Action to support first-time homebuyers with education and down payment-related assistance and homeowners at risk of foreclosure.
-Community Development Housing and Redevelopment Authority Community partners 4-9.2 Coordinate with nonprofit partners to ensure municipal, EDA and HRA-levied funds are used in ways that most closely align with the direction set through the citywide comprehensive and strategic plan documents and offer the greatest return on investment.
-Community Development Housing and Redevelopment Authority Economic Development Authority 4-9.3 Pursue mechanisms to enhance and improve the use of Rice County-administered Housing Choice Vouchers (HCV) within the Northfield city limits.
-Community Development Housing and Redevelopment Authority 4-9.4 Build a coalition of partners to create a fund to support replacement of manufactured homes as they reach the end of their useful life and provide temporary relocation support for manufactured home residents when the homes are being repaired or rehabbed.
-Community Development Housing and Redevelopment Authority 4-9.5 Build a coalition of partners to create, fund, and administer a housing legacy program that capitalizes on the Local Housing Trust Fund (LHTF) and Minnesota State Housing Tax Credit (SHTC) programs.
-A housing legacy program facilitates the donation or bequest of homes by homeowners wishing to leave a legacy of affordable homeownership for future generations.
-Community Development Housing and Redevelopment Authority 4-9.6 Develop clear, comprehensive, and accessible policies and practices relating to tenant and landlord rights, responsibilities, best practices, and resources to decrease conflicts that could lead to evictions.
-For example: Community Development Building Department 4-10.1 Revise the zoning code to permit denser development by right in neighborhoods dominated by single-family development.
-Planning Commission 4-10.2 Incentivize energy efficiency in building materials and design, heating/cooling infrastructure, and electrification to reduce lifetime costs of housing.
-Housing and Redevelopment Authority Economic Development Authority
+Strategy Action Group responsible 4-8.8 Encourage visit-ability to make homes accessible to Planning Commission all residents.
+Community Development 4-8.9 Support township and county efforts to build new Planning Commission housing within the Northfield school district.
+Community Development Community partners 4-9.1 Partner with local organizations working on housing Community Development support, such as Community Action Center, Healthy Community Initiative, Rice County Habitat for Humanity, Housing and and Three Rivers Community Action to support Redevelopment Authority first-time homebuyers with education and down Community partners payment-related assistance and homeowners at risk of foreclosure.
+4-9.2 Coordinate with nonprofit partners to ensure municipal, Community Development EDA and HRA-levied funds are used in ways that most Housing and closely align with the direction set through the citywide comprehensive and strategic plan documents and offer Redevelopment Authority the greatest return on investment.
+Economic 4-9.3 Pursue mechanisms to enhance and improve the use Development Authority Community Development 4-9.5 of Rice County-administered Housing Choice Vouchers Housing and (HCV) within the Northfield city limits.
+Redevelopment Authority 4-9.4 Build a coalition of partners to create a fund to support Community Development replacement of manufactured homes as they reach Housing and the end of their useful life and provide temporary relocation support for manufactured home residents Redevelopment Authority when the homes are being repaired or rehabbed.
+4-9.5 Build a coalition of partners to create, fund, and Community Development administer a housing legacy program that capitalizes on the Local Housing Trust Fund (LHTF) and Minnesota Housing and State Housing Tax Credit (SHTC) programs.
+A housing Redevelopment Authority legacy program facilitates the donation or bequest of homes by homeowners wishing to leave a legacy of affordable homeownership for future generations.
+4-9.6 Develop clear, comprehensive, and accessible policies Community Development and practices relating to tenant and landlord rights, Building responsibilities, best practices, and resources to decrease conflicts that could lead to evictions.
+4-10.1 Revise the zoning code to permit denser development Planning Commission by right in neighborhoods dominated by single-family 4 10 2 development.
+Haveing and 4-10.2 Incentivize energy efficiency in building materials and design, heating/cooling infrastructure, and Housing and Redevelopment Authority electrification to reduce lifetime costs of housing.
+Economic Development Authority City Council